pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1112-RSpowersupply_final_push.rst

 Device Updates
 --------------
-- updating some  PVs format
+- Add some PVs for RSPowersupply

 New Devices
 -----------